 Torc T14B offers loud, clear and crisp audio quality with the integrated Bluetooth device.
 You can hear your phone calls and your music without having to crank up the volume unnecessarily.
 There is minimal external interference.
 The microphone is not the best quality but performs reasonably well for a Bluetooth helmet at this price point.
 At speeds above 60 mph, the opposite person may hear a fair amount of disturbance though.

 Verdict: The Torc T14B is a good quality Bluetooth helmet that will hold up well to everyday use and allows you to listen to your music and your phone calls clearly.
-Cannot ask for more at this price point!
+You cannot ask for more at this price point!

 Stylish Bluetooth Ready helmet